 None of us, by any merit of our own or by any amount of inherent “goodness” can make ourselves good in God’s sight.
 The only way we could become righteous was if God gave it to us (Romans 3:22).

 KEY TAKEAWAY: WE’VE EARNED DEATH BECAUSE OF OUR SIN

 When sin entered the world, it ushered in a new era of death and decay (Genesis 2:17).
 The Law makes us aware of our sin by showing us the symptoms (Romans 3:20), but it can’t cure us.
 And regardless of what symptoms we exhibit or how severe they are, we will all die as a result.

-Through Jesus sacrifice on the cross, God himself paid the price for our sin (John 3:16, Romans 3:25), so now we don’t have to pay with our own lives.
-In his second letter to the Corinthians, Paul puts it this way: “God made him who had no sin to be sin for us, so that in him we might become the righteousness of God” (2 Corinthians 5:21).
+When Jesus sacrificed himself for our sin, God paid the penalty for our transgressions (John 3:16, Romans 3:25), so we do not need to do so.
+In 2 Corinthians, Paul described it like this: “God made him who had no sin to be sin for us, so that in him we might become the righteousness of God” (2 Corinthians 5:21).

-This was only possible because Jesus was without sin (or else his death would only pay the price for his own sin), and that was only possible because Jesus is God.
+Jesus could only do this because he was sinless (otherwise his death would only pay for his own sin).
+His divinity was the only reason he could remain sinless.
 It was like multiplying our sin by zero.
 It didn’t matter how much sin we have, or how many people there were—Jesus took all sin, past, present, and future, onto himself, leaving us with his righteousness.

 In John’s account of the Last Supper, Jesus issued His disciples a new commandment:

 “Love one another.
 As I have loved you, so you must love one another.
 By this everyone will know that you are my disciples, if you love one another.” —John 13:34–35